-Maluma is a bona fide Latin music sensation, with aspirations of becoming equally successful as a Hollywood movie star.
-The Colombian singer, born Juan Luis Londoño Arias, is making his feature film debut in Marry Me, co-starring alongside Jennifer Lopez and Owen Wilson.
+Maluma is a bona fide music sensation, now he has his sights set on becoming a Hollywood movie star, too.
+The Colombian singer, born Juan Luis Londoño Arias, made his feature debut in Marry Me, starring alongside Jennifer Lopez and Owen Wilson.

+The multi-hyphenate has grand plans for what comes next.
 "I want to be in action movies.
 All my life, I've been a huge fan of James Bond.
-I identify a lot with that character.
-I love Batman," he expresses.
-"Superhero and action movies interest me and I would love to be part of those films."
+I love Batman," he says.
+"Superhero and action movies interest me, I would love to be part of those."

-Below, Maluma shares the five movies that most influenced his life and career as a musician, songwriter and artist.
+Below, Maluma shares the five movies that have most influenced his career as a musician, songwriter and artist.

-It was one of the first times that I went to the movie theater.
-I was young, and it was a long time ago, and I remember that I went with my parents and my sister in Medellín, [Colombia].
-I remember there were a lot of scenes that impressed me — obviously Tom Hanks' acting.
+It was one of the first times that I went to the movie theater, and I remember that I went with my parents and my sister in Medellín.
+There were a lot of scenes that impressed me — obviously Tom Hanks' acting.
 I felt very connected to him with everything that he went through when he was on the island alone.
-Because one, as a kid, also feels that type of loneliness, and you want to be friends of things, not just of people.
+Because as a kid, one also feels that type of loneliness.
 I remember the scene where he finds Wilson, and he hugs him, and he's full of joy — like if it was a person.
 And me, as a kid, I thought that way.
 I thought that my friends weren't just people, but also objects.
 So, I felt very connected to that scene and all the story in general.
 I think from that day, cinema made a huge universal jump.

 Héctor Lavoe is my favorite singer.
-I have admired a lot of artists, but he's the person who I enjoy listening to the most, and who unfortunately isn't with us any more.
-He died [around] the same [time] that I was born, so, I feel that connection with Héctor Lavoe.
-And then, when I met Marc [Anthony], Marc is a great friend of mine, and I had the opportunity of working with him.
-I spoke to him a lot about the movie.
+I have admired a lot of artists, but he's who I enjoy listening to the most, and who unfortunately isn't with us any more.
+He died around the same time that I was born, so, I feel that connection with Héctor Lavoe.
+And when I met Marc [Anthony] and had the opportunity of working with him, I spoke to him a lot about the movie.
 I told him that it was one of my favorites, that I appreciated him portraying Héctor Lavoe, and that he was the perfect person to take on that role.
-And now years later, I'm working with Jennifer Lopez on Marry Me.
-She was also in El Cantante.
+Now years later, I'm working with Jennifer Lopez on Marry Me.
 So, I have a lot of connections with the movie.
 It also shows you that dreaming big is worth it and nothing is impossible.

 I love seeing Latinos in big movies.
 I have always been a big fan of Antonio Banderas.
 I remember once I was doing a big tour in Europe and we rented a private jet, and it was Antonio Banderas' jet — but I didn't know.
-But, on all the plates and around the plane, it read "A.B." and [I] said, "Could this be Antonio's jet?"
-And, it was.
+On all the plates and around the plane, it read "A.B." and I said, "Could this be Antonio's jet?"
+And it was!
 I always felt a great connection when seeing Latinos in Hollywood movies.
 I also love Mexican culture, mariachi, rancheras, tequila and tacos.
 I feel very connected to Mexican culture, and that's why I also love Desperado.